homelab-alpha/docs/content/docs/docker/compose-information/dockge.info.md

 <br />

-Let's go over the `docker-compose.yml` file for setting up the Dockge service, which is a self-hosted Docker Compose stack with a fancy, easy-to-use, and reactive interface.
+Let's break down what this `docker-compose.yml` file does in detail for deploying Dockge, a user-friendly Docker Compose stack management interface.

 Here's a detailed explanation: